-An electronic signature is a file containing information on the original document, the signatory, the date of signature, algorithms used and possible expiration of the signature.
+An electronic signature is a file that contains information about the original document, the signer, the date of the signature, algorithms used and possible expiration of the signature.

-It's the evolution of the first standardized signature format.
+It is the evolution of the first standardized signature format.
 It is appropriate to sign large files, especially if the signature contains the original document because it optimizes the information space.
-After signing, you won't be able to see the signed information, because the information is stored in a binary way.
+After signing, you will not be able to see the signed information, because the information is stored in a binary form.

-The result is an XML text file, a text format very similar to the HTML that uses labels.
+The result is an XML text file, a text format very similar to HTML that uses tags.
 The documents obtained are usually larger than in the case of CAdES, so it is not suitable when the original file is very large.
-Applications such as eCoSignature from the Ministry of Industry and Commerce only sign in XAdES.
+Applications such as eCoSignatures from the Ministry of Industry and Trade, only sign in XAdES.

 This is the most appropriate format when the original document is a pdf.
-The recipient of the signature can easily check the signature and the signed document.
-With the above formats this is not possible if external tools are not used.
+The signature recipient can easily check the signature and the signed document.
+With the above formats this is not possible if no external tools are used.

-The AutoSignature client app allows you to configure the format to be used.
+The AutoSignature client application allows you to configure the format to be used.

-Depending on how the original document is referenced or stored in the signature file, we can have two cases:
+Depending on how the original document is referenced or where it is saved in the signature file, we can have two cases:

 The original document is included in the signature file.

-Advantage: It is not always necessary to keep the original document and the signature document because it is already included in it.
-It is therefore a convenient format for storing
+Advantage: It is not necessary to always save the original document and the signature document because it is already included in it.
+It is, therefore, a convenient format to store

-Disadvantage: If the file size is high, more storage space is consumed, because in the end the original document, which will always have to be stored, and the signature, ends up being taken on one side.
+Disadvantage: If the file size is large, more storage space is consumed, because in the end you end up having on the one hand the original document, which will always have to be saved, and on the other hand, the signature.

 In the case of CAdES these signatures are called implicit signatures.

-For signatures XAdES XML, the usual thing is that the document is included in the signature file.
-We talk about signatures. detached, enveloping and enveloping (enveloped) depending on where the original document is stored in the signature file itself.
+In the case of signatures XML XA, usually the document is included in the signature file.
+We talk about signatures Peeled (detached), enveloped (enveloping) and wrapped (enveloped) Depending on where in the signature file itself the original document is saved.

-In practice, Case 1 is often used, which is the default way of operating for signature applications.
-Larger signature files are obtained but, as a counterpart, it does not require storing the original file as another separate document next to the signature.
+In practice, case 1 is often used, which is the default way of operating signature applications.
+Larger signature files are obtained but, in return, it does not require storing the original file as a separate document next to the signature.

-In this case, the document is not included in the signature result or is only includes a reference to the site where it is so that the document can be localizado.Por so much, you get smaller size filesOn the contrary, the original document must always be kept by the signature.
+In this case, the document is not included in the signature result or only is includes a reference to the place where it is found so that the document can be localizado.Por so much, they are obtained smaller files, but, on the contrary, the original document must always be kept together with the signature.

 In the case of CAdES these signatures are called explicit signatures.

-In the case of XAdES XML signatures, only for detached signatures (detached), the document may be outside.
+In the case of XAdES XML signatures, only for the Detached Firms (Detached), the document may be out.

-In the world of paper and handwritten signature, a document may contain the signature of several persons:
+In the world of paper and handwritten signature, a document can contain the signature of several people:

-The equivalent of those signatures in the electronic world is multiple signatures.
-Taking into account the criterion of the number of signatories we may have:
+The equivalent of those signatures in the electronic world are multiple signatures.
+According to the criterion of the number of signatories we can have:

-The AutoFirm signature application allows the three types of signature.
-The user can set the type of multiple signature they want to make.
+The AutoSignature signature application allows all three types of signatures.
+The user can configure the type of multiple signature that he wants to perform.

-To answer these questions, the AdES (generic way of calling the CAdES, XAdES and PAdES formats) provide for the possibility of incorporating additional information to electronic signatures that guarantees the validity of a long-term signature, once the period of validity of the certificate has expired.
+To answer these questions, the AdES formats (generic way of calling the CAdES, XAdES and PAdES formats) contemplate the possibility of incorporating into electronic signatures additional information that guarantees the validity of a signature in the long term, once the validity period of the certificate expires.

-These formats add to the signature evidence from third parties (certifying authorities) and time-certifications, which actually certify the status of the certificate at the time of signature.
+These formats add to the signature evidence from third parties (from certification authorities) and time certifications, which actually certify what the status of the certificate was at the time of signing.

-In particular, there are different signature formats that increase the quality of the signature until obtaining a signature that can be verified in the long term (indefinitely) with full legal guarantees:
+Specifically, there are different signature formats that increase the quality of the signature until a signature can be verified in the long term (indefinitely) with full legal guarantees:

-The implementing rules for Regulation (EU) No 910/2014 (eIDAS) include the definition of the new Baseline signature types.
-These rates are equivalent to traditional formats provided that the signatures contain a number of specific requirements.
+The implementing regulation of Regulation (EU) No 910/2014 (eIDAS) includes the definition of the new types of signature Baseline.
+These types are equivalent to traditional formats as long as the signatures include a number of specific requirements.

-The new format represents a more generic profile and is used to ensure cross-border interoperability of electronic signatures in the context of Directive 2006/123/EC of the European Parliament and of the Council of 12 December 2006 on services in the internal market.
-The regulatory change is endorsed in Regulation (EU) No 910/2014, and more specifically in Commission Implementing Decision (EU) 2015/1506 of 8 September 2015 laying down specifications for the formats of advanced electronic signatures and advanced stamps to be recognised by public sector bodies.
-That Implementing Decision indicates in Articles 1 and 3 respectively:
+The new format represents a more generic profile and is used to ensure the cross-border interoperability of electronic signatures in the context of Directive 2006/123/EC of the European Parliament and of the Council of 12 December 2006 on services in the internal market.
+The regulatory change is endorsed in Regulation (EU) No 910/2014, and more specifically in Commission Implementing Decision (EU) 2015/1506 of 8 September 2015 laying down the specifications for the formats of advanced electronic signatures and advanced stamps to be recognised by public sector bodies.
+The Implementing Decision states in Articles 1 and 3 respectively:

-And the list of technical specifications for advanced electronic signatures XML, CMS or PDF and the container with associated signature/seal/or is included in the annex:
+The annex includes the list of technical specifications for advanced electronic signatures XML, CMS or PDF and the associated signature/seal container:

 For information purposes, the following equivalences are established between the traditional formats and the new 'Baseline' formats: